IshaanAggrawal/ai-invoice-saas/README.md

 ### AI Automations
 Automate repetitive tasks with our AI-powered features.

+### Authentication
+Secure authentication powered by Clerk:
+- Sign up and login pages with hash-based routing
+- Protected routes for authenticated users only
+- User profile management

 ### Reusable Components
 We've created several reusable components to maintain consistency across the application: